IngeborgArdoe/training/foundation_Genus_10/exercise-03-2.md

 7. Save and refresh the app in your browser.
 Navigate to a Company.
 We can now see the Contact Tab, at the bottom of the Company page.
 As the database table is empty, no Companies has any contacts yet.

-8. Now that we can view the table with relevant contacts, we want to be able to view more details about a single contact or even create a new one.
+Now that we can view the table with relevant contacts, we want to be able to view more details about a single contact or even create a new one.
+First, we will add the Contact view to our app so we can view our changes.

   ![Exc2fig6.JPG](media/Exc2fig6.JPG)